bachelor-group-66-systemf/churf/src/TypeChecker/Bugs.md

 main : Maybe ('a -> 'a) ;
 main = Just id;
 ```
+UPDATE: Might have found a fix.
+Need to be tested.

 ### The function f is not carried into the case-expression